 Types of personal data we collect

-- “Identity Data”, which comprises your first name, maiden name, last name, title, date of birth and gender.
+- “Identity Data”, which comprises your first name, given name, last name, title, date of birth and gender.

 - “Financial Data”, which comprises the payment details you have provided to us.